 Crossing the ‘bird cage’ viaduct at Rugby over the ex-LNWR main line, looking north towards Rugby ex-LMS station.

-After alighting at Rugby Central Station the empty train travelled south for a few hundred yards before returning into the northbound platform
+After alighting at Rugby Central Station the empty train travelled south for a few hundred yards before returning and crossing over into the northbound platform

 At Rugby Central, the train is now ready in the northbound platform for the next service back to Nottingham, while a unit composed of M50763, M59310, and M50798 is in the siding.